 During resurfacing works, there is potential for temporary adverse impacts on the water environment.
-Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on surrounding waterbodies such as Drain1 and Well1.
+Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the could result in direct or indirect effect on surrounding waterbodies such as Pinkerton Burn, Drain1, Drain2 and the balancing pond all found within 50m of the scheme.